joshnevius/orlando-tech-meetups-cli-gem/README.md

 # Orlando Tech Meetups

-This Ruby Gem provides a CLI to learn about the different tech meetups in the central FL/Orlando area.
+This Ruby Gem provides a CLI to learn about the different tech meetup groups in the central FL/Orlando area.

 ## Installation